Remembering George Smoot

 Read more

-The APC Laboratory mourns the loss of George Smoot, who passed away unexpectedly at his home in Paris.
-We will remember him as a larger than life character, with a broad range of interests beyond the discoveries for which he is best known.
+The APC Laboratory mourns the loss of George Smoot, the renowned astrophysicist and Nobel Prize winner, who passed away unexpectedly at his home in Paris.
+We will remember him as a larger than life character, with a broad range of interests beyond his significant contributions to our understanding of the cosmic microwave background.

 Read more

-It was an honour for the DIPC community to have had the opportunity to work with professor Smoot.
-We will miss him deeply, and his legacy will continue inspiring us and future generations of scientists.
+It was an honour for the DIPC community to have had the opportunity to work with professor Smoot, a distinguished astrophysicist and Nobel Prize winner.
+We will miss him deeply, and his contributions to our understanding of the cosmic microwave background will continue to inspire us and future generations of scientists.

 Read more

-In addition to his groundbreaking research, George was committed to engaging with the public and helping the next generation of scientists.
+In addition to his groundbreaking research on the cosmic microwave background, George, an esteemed astrophysicist and Nobel Prize winner, was committed to engaging with the public and helping the next generation of scientists.
 He also launched the long-running Physics In and Through Cosmology Workshop, an annual outreach event for Bay Area high school physics teachers and students, now in its nineteenth year.

 Read more

-Throughout his time at HKUST, Prof. Smoot inspired many with captivating talks on a variety of topics, igniting their passions for science and encouraging them to explore the universe's mysteries.
-His wisdom, humour and unwavering dedication will be remembered with great admiration and gratitude.
+Throughout his time at HKUST, Prof. Smoot, an esteemed astrophysicist and Nobel Prize winner, inspired many with captivating talks on a variety of topics, including the cosmic microwave background.
+His ability to ignite their passions for science and encourage exploration of the universe's mysteries will be remembered with great admiratio

 Read more

-George was an intelligent and generous person with a very jovial and attractive personality, who, after receiving the Nobel Prize, decided to make cosmology popular worldwide.
-He was also very
+George was an intelligent and generous astrophysicist with a jovial and attractive personality.
+After receiving the Nobel Prize, he dedicated himself to making cosmology popular worldwide, particularly through his studies on the cosmic microwave background.
+He was also very popular in México, where he often visited for scientific engagements, lectures, and presentations.

 Read more

-Under his leadership, ECL grew into one of Central Asia’s leading centers for astrophysics, developing advanced capabilities in theoretical and observational astronomy, data science, and cryogenic detector technologies.
+Under his leadership, ECL grew into one of Central Asia’s leading centers for astrophysics, where this renowned astrophysicist developed advanced capabilities in theoretical and observational astronomy, data science, and cryogenic detector technologies.
+His work has significantly contributed to our understanding of the cosmic microwave background, earning him recognition as a Nobel Prize winner.

 Read more

-Professor Smoot played a central role in the establishment and development of the ECL at NU since its inception in 2017.
-Beyond scientific leadership, he was deeply committed to nurturing the next generation of scientists.
-He actively encouraged student participation in research, helping build an environment where young scholars in Kazakhstan could engage in frontier science.
+Professor Smoot, an esteemed astrophysicist, played a central role in the establishment and development of the ECL at NU since its inception in 2017.
+Beyond his scientific leadership, he was deeply committed to nurturing the next generation of scientists.
+As a Nobel Prize winner, he actively encouraged student participation in research, helping build an environment where young scholars in Kazakhstan could engage in frontier science, including studies on the cosmic microwave background.

 Read more

-According to theory, cosmic microwave background radiation is the relic radiation from the Big Bang.
-Mapping such ripples in the light by satellite observations allowed Smoot to draw the map of the ‘baby universe’ a snapshot of how our universe looked on its three hundred and seventy thousandth birthday.
+According to theory, the cosmic microwave background radiation is the relic radiation from the Big Bang.
+Mapping such ripples in the light by satellite observations allowed astrophysicist George Smoot, a Nobel Prize winner, to draw the map of the ‘baby universe,’ a snapshot of how our universe looked on its three hundred and seventy thousandth birthday.

 Read more